a3jraparece/mastering_git/readme.md

-Hello Git Im Alex
+Hello Git From Alex
 Im adding this from feature `feature-branch`

-Im Not Pro
+Im not good at learning